If you’re thinking about taking drugs at a party, festival or gig, we’ve got tips to keep you safer before, during and after.

 If someone has lost consciousness, check they are breathing and place them in a stable position lying on their side.
 Call 111 and start CPR if they have stopped breathing.

 Look back on the event and think about how things went.
-These questions might help you decide what changes you could make in the future:

 - How did that drug or drink make you feel?